labxscut/ksak/README.md

 # README

+## Software Description (Q&A)

+### Q: Where can I try this software?

+- You need to clone or download this project, then locate to <u>bin/Release</u>.
+After clicking <u>Ksak.exe</u> then you'll see the program immediately.

+### Q: Where can I get test data?

+- We provided some example data in the directory <u>data</u>, you can get the sequence data in <u>sequences</u> or outgroup data in <u>outgroup</u>.
+You can also use your own sequences data.

+### Q: How to use <u>Ksak.exe</u> analysis the given example data?

+- Click to run Ksak.exe in [bin/Release];
+- Click "Add" button in "Input" group, then pick the sequences in [data/sequences] (Hold "Shift" key to multi-select);
+- Click menu "Inputs/Add Outgroup", then pick the sequences in [data/outgroup];
+- Check "Eu" (or some others if you like) in "Run Parameters" group, and modify "K - mer length" and "Markov Background Order" (or not), then click "Run" button.
+- The tree result will appeared in "Output" group.

+***
 ## Introduction

 - Phylogenetic analysis is the cornerstone of evolutionary biology and taxonomy.
 Phylogeny based on molecular sequence similarity has become the de facto standard.
 All subsequences of size k derived from a molecular sequence are called its k-mers.
 Numerous studies demonstrated that k-mers of molecular sequences, such as genomic DNA and proteins are conserved within closely related organisms, and diverge with speciation (Huan et al., 2015, Yu et al., 2019).
 Thus k-mer statistics are efficient and effective phylogenetic distance measures (Bussi et al., 2021).